ispras/gocotea/docs/gocotea_docs.md

 ### controlling interfaces

 **HasNextPlay() bool**

 Checks if there is unexecuted *plays* in current Ansible execution.
 Returns *true* if there is.

 **HasNextTask() bool**

 Checks if there is unexecuted *tasks* in currently executing *play*.
 Returns *true* if there is.

-**RunNextTask() bool**
+**RunNextTask() []*TaskResult**

 Runs the next *task* in the currently executing *play*.
+Returns a slice of [TaskResult](https://github.com/ispras/gocotea/blob/main/docs/gocotea_docs.md#taskresult) structure objects that describe the result of the executed task on each host in the current group of hosts.

 **FinishAnsibleWork() bool**

 Starts a bunch of actions that are needed to finish the current Ansible execution.
-This method has to be called only when there are no unexecuted *plays* and *tasks* (has_next_play and has_next_task return *false*).

-These five interfaces are the main part of *gocotea*.
+These four interfaces are the main part of *gocotea*.
 They let one control the execution of *ansible-playbook* launch.
-Every usage of cotea will contain them in the following order:
+Every usage of gocotea will contain them in the following order:
 ```python
 var r gocotea.Runner
 # r = InitRunner(...)